What Is the Glycemic Index?

 Check out the Harvard Medical, Glycemic index and glycemic load for 100+ foods list for more information about how foods affect blood sugar and insulin.

-Learn more about Nutrition and how food affects your health with our Principles of Sports Nutrition (PSN) course.
-This insightful course (will teach 110 fundamental sports nutrition principles essential to achieving and maintaining optimum health, performance and longevity.
+Learn more about Nutrition and how food affects your health with our Sports Performance and Fitness Course.

 Cathie Glennon, BCRPA-SFL